 - You must not share test questions or answers with anyone else, verbally or via any other method.

-- Reliance on research materials during the test is not prohibited, but is likely to result in expiration of the limited time granted to complete the test.
+- You are allowed to reference materials during the credential test, but reliance on such materials may result in expiration of the limited time (90 minutes) granted to complete the test.